quasilyte/go-parsefix/README.md

 * 0 if at least one issue was fixed.
 * 1 and no output if no issues were fixed.
 With `-i` no re-write is done.
 * 2 and no output if there were no parsing issues at all.
 With `-i` no re-write is done.
+* 3 some error occured, message is printed to stderr.

 Examples:
 ```bash